chocolatey-community/chocolatey-packages/automatic/cmake/Readme.md

 - `0` = Install for the current user only
 - `1` = Install for all users (default)

-For example: `choco install cmake --apply-install-arguments-to-dependencies 'ADD_CMAKE_TO_PATH=System'`
+For example: `choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System' --apply-install-arguments-to-dependencies`

 ## Notes